PROFILE

 New constitution: April 15, 1992.

-Branches: Executive--president (head of
+Branches: Executive--president

-Council) and prime minister (heads cabinet of
+Security Council) and prime minister (heads

-ministries and commissions).
+cabinet of ministries and commissions).
 Legislative--National

 Court; Prosecutorial Supreme People's Procuracy.